 Home

-Welcome to the Oakland History Center, Home of the Oakland County Pioneer and Historical Society.
+Welcome to the Oakland History Center, Home of the Oakland County Historical Society*.

 We are the oldest county-based historical society in Michigan, and are open to all with an interest in history.
 We’re an independent, self-sustaining non-profit organization, founded in 1874 by the area’s pioneers.
 We are entrusted with remembering the lives, lessons, and legacies of those who came before us.

-Annual events here include the July Summer Social and the December Victorian Open House, both featuring tours, entertainment, exhibits, and activities for all ages.
+Annual events here include the July Ice Cream Summer Social and the December Christmas Open House, both featuring tours, entertainment, exhibits, and activities for all ages.

-Other events through the year are our Summer Concert Series featuring rummage sales that benefit our organization, a Fall Harvest Festival commemorating historical events.
+Other events through the year are our Spring and Fall Auctions, and Ghosts of Dinners Past, and other events commemorating historical events in our area.
 Check our calendar or Facebook page to see what’s coming up on the schedule.

 We recognize and are grateful for the support of these fine institutions.